 Talk to your doctor if you develop diarrhoea while taking Bylvay.
 Drinking sufficient liquid is recommended in patients with diarrhoea to prevent dehydration.

 Increased levels in liver enzymes might be seen in liver function tests when taking Bylvay.
 Before you start taking Bylvay, your doctor will measure your liver function to check how well your liver is working.
-Your doctor will do regular checks to monitor your liver function.
+Your doctor will do regular checks to monitor your liver function..

-Your doctor may recommend assessment of Vitamin A, D and E blood levels and the blood clotting value called INR prior to and during Bylvay treatment.
+Before and during treatment, your doctor may also check your blood levels of vitamin A, D and E and your INR (international normalised ratio, which measures your risk for bleeding).

 Children